University of Tokyo: Other sites

-Notable alumni
+Alumni

-Throughout its history as a modern university since 1877, a considerable number of UTokyo alumni have attained prominence in various fields, both academic and otherwise.
+Throughout its history as a modern university since 1877, a considerable number of UTokyo alumni have attained prominence in both academic and other fields.
 As of 2024, UTokyo's alumni and faculty include 17 of Japan's 64 prime ministers, 20 Nobel Prize laureates, five astronauts, and a Fields Medalist.
 Additionally, UTokyo alumni have founded some of Japan's largest companies, such as Toyota and Hitachi.
 UTokyo alumni also hold chief executive positions in approximately a quarter of the Nikkei 225 companies (47 in 2014), a fifth of the total seats in the National Diet (139 out of 713 in 2023), more than half of the prefectural governorships (27 out of 47 in 2023), and about two thirds of the justiceships at the Supreme Court of Japan (11 out of 15 in 2024).

-Of the 20 Nobel Prize winners affiliated with UTokyo in some way, a total of twelve have earned degrees from the institution, with prizes won in five of the six categories, except for economics.
+Of the 20 Nobel Prize winners affiliated with UTokyo in some way, twelve have earned degrees from the institution, with prizes won in five of the six categories, except for economics.
 This is the largest number among all universities in Asia.
-However, when including other affiliates such as non-alumnus faculty members, the total number is on a par with Kyoto University.
+However, when including other affiliates such as non-alumnus faculty members, the total number is on par with Kyoto University.
 The remainder consists of: Hideki Yukawa (Physics, 1949), who served as a professor from 1942 for a few years; Charles H. Townes (Physics, 1964), who was a visiting scholar for two years in the 1950s; Wolfgang Paul (Physics, 1989), who was a visiting lecturer in 1978; Anthony James Leggett (Physics, 2003), who was a visiting professor for two years beginning in 1972; Gérard Mourou, who was a visiting professor in 1994; Tasuku Honjo (Physiology or Medicine, 2018), who was an assistant professor for six years beginning in 1974; Harry Markowitz (Economics, 1990) and Leonid Hurwicz (Economics, 2007), both of whom served as visiting professors.